 Collaboration resulting in building a new facility or product line

-3FBIO/ENOUGH (UK & North Sea Port, BE): 1st integrated bio-based protein biorefinery
+ENOUGH (Glasgow, UK & Zeeland, NL): 1st integrated bio-based protein biorefinery

-Successful scale-up of 3FBIO (ENOUGH) technology at BBEPP paves the way for first integrated bio-based protein biorefinery, to be built in Sas van Gent.
+Successful scale-up of ENOUGH (formerly 3FBIO) technology at BBEPP paves the way for first integrated bio-based protein biorefinery, to be built in Sas van Gent.

 The Bio Base Europe Pilot Plant successfully scaled-up, to 15m3 scale, the 3FBIO technology (rebranded as Enough) to convert starch into mycoprotein, traded as ABUNDA®.
 ABUNDA® is a high quality source of protein and fibre, which as a complete food meets the global need of feeding a growing population in a sustainable manner.